 - How to Upgrade WordPress Manually or Automatically

-Of course, a new education policy has been announced by our Govt.
-Sadly, only technology, polytechnics, industry-linked training centers, medicine, management, etc., have been the point of discussion.
+Of course, our government has announced a new education policy.
+Sadly, only technology, polytechnics, industry-linked training centers, medicine, management, etc., have been the subject of discussion.
 What about our culture, arts, and music?
 Philosophers and pedagogues variously define education.
-This is said to be the total of a man’s character.
+It is said to be the total of a man’s character.
 Education in the Indian tradition is not merely a means of earning a living, nor is it only a nursery of thought or a school for citizenship.

 It is an initiation into the life of the spirit, a training of the human soul in the pursuit of truth, and the practice of virtue.
 However, in the present context, it is a means to earn one’s living.
-Therefore, education should not merely be treated to empower people to get jobs for livelihood.
-The Indian Education Commission (1964-66) asserted that education ought to be related to the people’s life, needs, and aspirations and thereby made a powerful instrument of social, economic, and cultural transformation.
+Therefore, education should not merely be treated as an opportunity to empower people to get jobs for their livelihood.
+The Indian Education Commission (1964-66) asserted that education ought to be related to people’s lives, needs, and aspirations, and thereby, it should be made a powerful instrument of social, economic, and cultural transformation.

 Music has also remained the victim of State Govt.’s horrendous apathy and neglect.
 As the result of the deliberate, inexplicable intentions of the Punjab Govt. posts of lecturers in music from various Government Colleges like Govt.

-Barjindra Collge, Faridkot, was abolished.
-They declared that such subjects were an unnecessary surplus and a drain on the treasury.
-However, later on, following an agitation by the Student and Teacher Unions of Punjab and keeping in view the upcoming elections, the Govt. of Punjab changed its mind, and a few posts were reinstated.
+Barjindra College, Faridkot, was abolished.
+The government declared that such subjects were an unnecessary surplus and a drain on the treasury.
+However, later, following an agitation by the Student and Teacher Unions of Punjab and keeping in view the upcoming elections, the Government of Punjab changed its mind, and a few posts were reinstated.

 Our academia in India has failed to attract students who are genuinely interested in music.
 Life has changed in the last decade.
 We cannot apply the same decadent vision to our education system.
-Our educational institutes offer the same old-fashioned, hackneyed, outmoded two/three-year courses & examination programs in arts, culture, and music.
+Our educational institutes offer the same old-fashioned, hackneyed, outmoded two—or three-year courses and examination programs in arts, culture, and music.

 A revision is mandatory, and it should be accepted without any raising of eyebrows.
-We will have to design new state-of-the-art curricula to urge students to study art & culture, especially music.
-The United States of America and some of the European Countries have outlined National Standards for Arts Education to be followed by every student and teacher at the primary level and the secondary level art education.
+We must design new state-of-the-art curricula to urge students to study art & culture, especially music.
+The United States of America and some European Countries have outlined National Standards for Arts Education to be followed by every student and teacher at the primary and secondary levels of art education.

 – Students should be able to communicate proficiently in at least one art form.